slidegg/shape/src/plugins/side-cart-woocommerce/README.txt

-===WooCommerce Side Cart (Ajax)===
+===WooCommerce Cart===
 Contributors: XootiX
 Donate link: https://www.paypal.me/xootix
-Tags: woocommerce , floating cart , ajax , woocommerce cart , added to cart , cart pop up , added to cart Requires at least: 3.0.1
+Tags: woocommerce , floating cart , woocommerce cart tab , woocommerce cart , added to cart , cart pop up , added to cart Requires at least: 3.0.1
-Tested up to: 5.5
+Tested up to: 5.2
-Stable tag: 2.1
+Stable tag: 1.0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage your cart from just a click away with an interactive design.
+Adds a site wide basket icon that displays all added items in the side cart with proceed to checkout button.

 == Description ==
 [Live Demo](http://demo.xootix.com/side-cart-for-woocommerce/)
-Say good bye to your woocommerce cart page.
-With side cart users can access cart items from anywhere on your site.
-Plugin is completely ajax based. ( Ajax?
-Ehh!! - no refresh )
+Side Cart WooCommerce adds a site wide basket icon that displays the number of products in the cart.
+Customer can see all the cart items directly from the side cart & also remove items.
+Plugin has ajax add to cart feature on single product pages too.

 ### Features And Options:
+* Works for all types of products.
+* See all added items in side cart.
-* Ajax add to cart & remove
+* Proceed to Checkout Button.
+* Remove added items without refreshing page.
+* Choose your own position for cart icon.
-* Fully Customizable
+* Fully Customizable.
-	- Choose what to show in cart
-	- Hide cart on specific pages.
-	- Set cart width, height, colors, layout almost everything.

 == Installation ==